Updated 1 week ago

 The panel’s age is often forgotten, but it’s important to remember that your solar panels won’t produce the same amount of energy for their whole life.
 As solar panels age, they lose a bit of their ability to generate power.
 You can think of it as any other electronic you have - your laptop probably doesn’t work as well as it did the day you bought it.

-Solar panels, on average, degrade at a rate of about 0.5% per year.
+On average, solar panels degrade at a rate of about 0.5% per year.
 So, by the end of a panel’s typical 25-year warranty period, they usually operate at about 85% of what it was initially.
-Don’t worry – your solar panels will still generate enough electricity to help lower your utility bills.
+You don’t need to worry much about degradation.
+Your solar panels will still generate enough electricity to lower your utility bills.

 See how much it would cost to power your home with solar panels